Recovering a Hidden Community Beyond the Kesten-Stigum Threshold in $O(|E| \log^*|V|)$ Time: Introduction

 In this paper, we answer positively this question by analyzing belief propagation running for $\log^\ast n+O(1)$ iterations.
 Here, $\log^* (n)$ is the iterated logarithm, defined as the number of times the logarithm function must be iteratively applied to $n$ to get a result less than or equal to one.
 We show that if $\lambda > 1/e,$ weak recovery can be achieved by a belief propagation algorithm running for $\log^\ast(n)+O(1)$ iterations, whereas if $\lambda < 1/e,$ all local algorithms including belief propagation cannot asymptotically outperform trivial random guessing without the observation of the graph.

-The proof is based on analyzing the analogous belief propagation algorithm to classify the root node of a random tree graph, which is the limit in distribution of the neighborhood of a given vertex in the original graph $G.$ In contrast to the analysis of belief propagation in \cite{Montanari:15OneComm}, where the number of iterations is held fixed regardless of the size of graph $n$, our analysis on the tree and the associated coupling lemmas entail the number of iterations converging slowly to infinity as the size of the graph increases, in order to guarantee adequate performance of the algorithm in the case that $K=o(n)$.
+The proof is based on analyzing the analogous belief propagation algorithm to classify the root node of a multi-type Galton-Watson tree, which is the limit in distribution of the neighborhood of a given vertex in the original graph $G.$ In contrast to the analysis of belief propagation in \cite{Montanari:15OneComm}, where the number of iterations is held fixed regardless of the size of graph $n$, our analysis on the tree and the associated coupling lemmas entail the number of iterations converging slowly to infinity as the size of the graph increases, in order to guarantee adequate performance of the algorithm in the case that $K=o(n)$.
 Also, our analysis is mainly based on studying the recursions of exponential moments of beliefs instead of Gaussian approximations as used in \cite{Montanari:15OneComm}.

-Furthermore, evidence is given to suggest that the spectral limit for weak recovery of the community is given by $\lambda > 1,$ or, that is, spectral algorithms are inferior to the belief propagation algorithm by a factor of $\eexp$ in terms of the signal-to-noise ratio.
-The particular algorithm analyzed is a linear message passing algorithm corresponding to applying the power method to the \emph{non-backtracking matrix} of the graph~\cite{KrzakalaMMSLC13spectral,BordenaveLelargeMassoulie:2015dq}, whose spectrum has been shown to be more informative than that of the adjacency matrix for the purpose of clustering.
+Furthermore, we analyze a linear message passing algorithm corresponding to applying the power method to the \emph{non-backtracking matrix} of the graph~\cite{KrzakalaMMSLC13spectral,BordenaveLelargeMassoulie:2015dq}, whose spectrum has been shown to be more informative than that of the adjacency matrix for the purpose of clustering.
 It is established that this linear message passing algorithm followed by thresholding provides weak recovery if $\lambda > 1$ and it does not improve upon trivial random guessing asymptotically if $\lambda < 1$.
-The threshold $\lambda=1$ is also known as the Kesten-Stigum threshold \cite{Kesten1966additional,Mossel04}.